-I know that weight gain is such a concern to so many during the menopause years.
+As a nutritional therapist specialising in supporting women through the menopause I know that weight gain is a major concern to so many during the menopause years.
 Pounds that pile on, and are so very difficult to lose whatever your diet or exercise regime.

 There are many, many ‘diets that you could follow, although I personally dislike using that word as it implies deprivation, counting calories, syns, points, macros or whatever the latest fashion is.
 In addition it implies an ‘end-point’, a time when you will stop following a ‘diet’, and revert back to ‘normal’.

 Within my Vibrant Life programmes I encourage you to follow a nutritious healthy lifestyle.
 One that doesn’t dictate, that isn’t prescriptive; rather it’s a BALANCED way of eating.
 Add in other positive lifestyle factors, and you can ensure you’ll be creating not just a harmony of hormones to help you more effortlessly transition through these menopause years, but also create your Vibrant Life BEYOND menopause.

 A poor diet can contribute towards diabetes, heart disease, osteoporosis, alzheimers to name a few of the chronic diseases of body and mind so common in the over 60’s.

 So eating well, addressing negative lifestyle practices is essential.

 It is thought that 65% of diseases are preventable through whole food nutrition.
 Eating whole foods delivers to your body a combination of balanced nutrients, many of which science hasn’t even discovered yet!
 These nutrients were designed to nourish and protect your body in a way that refined foods and supplements can’t.
 Energy systems, immune functions, healthy DNA and strong hearts all thrive on whole food nutrition.